-Business Closings, Gatherings and Stay-at-Home Orders
+Business Closings and Stay-at-Home Orders in a Public Health Crisis

 Those violating the protocol could be given a warning or citation, fined up to $1,000, or even arrested.
 Businesses that didn’t adhere to certain guidelines could be closed.
+But some New Yorkers wondered: Would there really be repercussions for ignoring the policy?

+Nomenclature is another issue to unpack.
 Civil rights lawyer Ilann Maazel of Emery Celli Brinckerhoff Abady Ward & Maazel isn’t fond of the term “stay-at-home order,” for example.
 “There’ve been many orders from the governor, but a stay-at-home order means you can’t leave your house or your apartment,” he says.
 “And I’m unaware of any governor doing that.
 I think that sort of order would be legally dubious.”
-On the other hand, he adds, “Literal stay-at-home orders, I think, are possible and legal where someone has the virus and they have to be quarantined.”

-Benno adds: “I think there’s a strong argument that we can socially distance ourselves and put safety protocols into place that will protect the health and safety of the community while still opening our doors. … And if there are people who are not following the rules, then we’ll have to deal with them on an individual basis.”
+Benno adds: “I think there’s a strong argument that we can socially distance ourselves and put safety protocols into place that will protect the health and safety of the community while still opening our doors… And if there are people who are not following the rules, then we’ll have to deal with them on an individual basis.”

-Maazel puts it this way: “It’s a shared social responsibility which, more than anything else, is going to get us out of this pandemic.
+Maazel puts it this way: “It’s a shared social responsibility that, more than anything else, is going to get us out of this pandemic.
 And if we don’t have a shared sense of social responsibility, there’s no law that’s going to save us from ourselves.”

 “Any time you put into action a protocol that’s never really been used before, you’re going to encounter factual situations that you couldn’t have anticipated.
 We’re still working out the kinks that come any time you try something new,” Benno says.
 “We’re going to have to take a look at all these variables, the science and the economics of it, and figure out a better way forward in case, God forbid, this happens again.”